-Las Vegas is one of the most well-known tourist destinations in the United States and the amount of luggage that moves through this city on a daily basis is mind-boggling.
-McCarran airport alone checks through over 60,000 pieces of luggage each and every day here in Las Vegas (source).
+Las Vegas is one of the most well-known tourist destinations in the United States, and the amount of luggage that moves through this city on a daily basis is mind-boggling.
+Harry Reid International Airport (formerly McCarran Airport) alone checks through over 60,000 pieces of luggage each and every day here in Las Vegas (source).

 - Professional luggage services